Crypto Tax In Malaysia: What You Need To Know

 A matter for concern: retrospective tax application

-While the guideline is dated 26 August 2022, some tax consultants have highlighted the possibility of LHDN imposing retrospective or backdated tax on businesses or individuals trading crypto.
+While the guideline is dated 26 August 2022, some tax consultants have highlighted that LHDN will impose retrospective or backdated tax on businesses or individuals trading crypto.
 The rationale for this is that LHDN is merely clarifying the law as it stands today; it has not implemented a new law, and is merely providing guidance on how crypto should be taxed.
 As such, LHDN is in its right to do so if it wish to.

-Neither LHDN nor its document have highlighted this possibility, but there are some rare examples of LHDN applying even new tax laws retrospectively.
+Neither LHDN nor its document have specifically highlighted this possibility, but there have been some examples of LHDN applying even new tax laws retrospectively before.
 As such, it may be a good idea to take some time to compile any existing documents or records that you still have of your previous crypto transactions – just to be safe.

 Article Rating